-In the late 1990s, he happened upon an 1850s chronicle about the most highly regarded fruits and vegetables of that time.
-Flipping eagerly to the section on watermelons, Nat was intrigued to see mention of a Bradford melon from South Carolina, which the author cited as "the best variety I have yet found.”
+In the late 1990s, Nat happened upon an 1850s chronicle about the most prized fruits and vegetables of that time.
+It touted a Bradford melon from South Carolina as "the best variety."
 Could this be Nat's backyard watermelon?
 Time - 14 years' worth, to be exact - would eventually tell.

-If you’ve ever had this watermelon, you’re likely thankful for the Bradford’s resolve to keep growing it.
-Today, Nat continues to farm the family land along with his father, growing hundreds of Bradford melons as well as okra, collards and other heirloom crops.
+Today, Nat continues to farm the family land, growing hundreds of Bradford melons as well as okra, collards and other heirloom crops.
 He and Bette have six children who also help tend the fields and assist with other chores.